top of page

 If you're a surgeon and would like to be listed above, please ask your patients to join our 'FB Clinic' to share their feedback with us.

 A reminder to ask your surgeons to test magnesium levels after surgery.
-Most people we see readmitted after surgery, have hypomagnesemia, most likely for patients going into surgery with low or low in the range magnesium, especially if they've been taking taking cinacalcet.
+Most people we see readmitted after surgery, have hypomagnesemia, most likely for patients going into surgery with low or low in the range magnesium, especially if they've been taking Cinacalcet.

-That moment when you give advice, they don't listen, and you sit back and watch everything you predicted happen...
-I would much rather they listened...
+That moment when you give advice, they don't listen, and you sit back and watch everything you predicted happen.
+We would much rather they listened, or did their own up date research.

 Richard Welsh PR Consultant 'FHVG':